m4sterbunny/rtd-gcp-cloud/source/pages/cloud-shell.rst

     export HIPSTER_VERSION=1.0.0

 Notice that here you are using bash, rather than the gcloud command.
+NB the local SDK does not include bash.

 I like this - is there more?
 -----------------------------